alexpaul/Algorithms-and-Pseudocode/README.md

 ## Algorithms

-**Algorithms** are actions and steps or directions involved in solving a function of a program.
+**Algorithms** are actions and steps or directions involved in solving a function or a part of a program.

+In the example below if we are to use the example of making a cake, the algorithm wouuld be a series of steps as listed.

 #### Example: How to Make a Cake